Issue Deep Dive

 How much ODA does the Netherlands allocate to climate projects?

-How is climate ODA from the Netherlands changing?
+How is Netherlands's climate ODA changing?

-How does the Netherlands allocate climate ODA?
+How does Netherlands allocate climate ODA?

 Multilateral Spending and Commitments

 Dutch climate finance supports multilaterals working to transition to clean energy and protect biodiversity.
 The Netherlands also contributes climate financing through multilaterals, though not all this funding is ODA-eligible.
-This includes contributions to the following multilaterals:

-Funding & Policy Outlook
+Funding Outlook

-What is the current government's outlook in climate ODA?
+What is the current government's outlook on climate ODA?

 Key Bodies